-The Attribute Based Access Control (ABAC) model provides Externalized Dynamic Authorization by leveraging the principle that software code should be decoupled based on the function it serves.
-Instead of delivering applications with authorization hard-coded, the software developer simply implements core business functionality and reuses common blocks for nonfunctional aspects such as authentication, logging, and data storage.
+Externalized authorization management leverages the principle that software code should be decoupled based on the function it serves.
+Instead of delivering applications with authorization hard-coded, a software developer simply implements core business functionality and reuses common blocks for nonfunctional aspects such as authentication, logging, and data storage.
+In other words, externalized authorization separates the management of access control policies from the application development lifecycle.